 Center of Curvature

-The Canfield brothers stumbled upon the importance of the CC after years of designing big hit, rampage ready bikes.
-The instant center constantly shifts throughout the stroke of suspension in multi-link bikes causing the rear wheel to depart from perfect-arc rotation known only to single-pivot bikes (which is a less than perfect design for most other suspension criteria).
+The Canfield brothers stumbled upon the importance of CC after years of designing big-hit, rampage-ready bikes.
+The instant center constantly shifts throughout the stroke of suspension in multi-link bikes, causing the rear wheel to depart from the perfect-arc rotation that’s known only to single-pivot bikes (which is a less-than-perfect design for most other suspension criteria).
 However, if you connect the rear axle at any point on its path with the ever-changing instant center, the area where all those lines intersect for the entire range of travel is the center of curvature.
 On most multi-link bikes, the CC changes location in wild ways as the rear wheel moves through travel, sometimes over an area as large as several square feet.

 Welcome the Canfield Balance Formula

 The patented CBF focuses the CC in a very finite area on the chainline/top of the chainring, pointing the pedaling forces directly where you want them.
-This creates the most efficient yet active pedaling platform possible, completely independent of sag, travel, and both drivetrain and braking forces.
-We could use lots of words like versatile, smooth, efficient, etc, or we could just suggest riding the bike to see how it feels for yourself.
+This creates the most efficient-yet-active pedaling platform possible, completely independent of sag, travel, and both drivetrain and braking forces.
+We could use lots of words like versatile, smooth, efficient, etc., or we could just suggest that you ride the bike to see how it feels for yourself.
 You can read some reputable publications’ reviews of our bikes here or find out how to ride a Revel for yourself here or by calling/texting us at 970-456-7336.